kanisterio/kanister/CONTRIBUTING.md

 ## How Can I Contribute?

+### Raising PR
+* We follow the [Github Pull Request Model](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for all contributions.
+* For new features, documentation must be included.
+* Here are some guidelines that we should follow while writing a commit message:
+  - Commit message should be imperative.
+For example, `Add go mod check while init` and not `Added go mod check while init`.
+  - Commit message should not start with lower case.
+  - Your commit message should not contain any whitespace errors.
+  - Remove unnecessary punctuation marks.
+  - Use the body to explain what changes you have made and why you made them.

 ### Reporting Bugs
 Before creating bug reports, please check the list of issues as you might find out that a similar issue is already created and you don't need to create one.
 Also when creating a bug report, please include as many details as possible as this information may help us resolve the issue faster.